PDF: RDFCC Rules

 f) Vice-Presidents – such ordinary members of the Club who, having given long and valuable service to the Club, the Club desires to honour.
 Their term of office may be terminated at the discretion of the committee.
 Such Vice Presidents shall be ex-official members of the committee; they shall not be entitled to vote therein unless they hold a committee position.

 g) Life members – this shall be very sparingly given for outstanding services and must receive a unanimous vote at the AGM (2nd claim).

-a) Subscription fees will be proposed and agreed annually at the AGM and will be applied to any membership payment made immediately after that AGM.
+a) Subscription fees will be proposed and agreed annually at the AGM and will be applied to all membership payments from the 1st of January of the following year.

 A member shall cease to be a member for any of the following reasons:

 a) If he or she shall resign by notice in writing to the Secretary.

 b) If their annual subscription shall be in arrears for three months.

 c) Any member acting in a manner objectionable or contrary to the interests of the Club shall be called upon by the committee for an explanation, and if that member fails to justify their actions the Committee shall have full power to expel them, but the member shall have the right of appeal to a General Meeting.

 Set dates for Club business:

 a) The AGM of the Club shall be held on the first Club night in October for the presentation of accounts, reports and for the election of officers.